 News & Insights

-Our quarterly investment management commentaries and interim investment strategy updates are not posted to our web site.
+Our most recent quarterly investment management commentaries and interim investment strategy updates are not posted to our web site.
 Please Contact Us if you are interested in our thoughts and would like to be added to our distribution list.

 Bonds can be used to diversify portfolios, reduce risk in volatile stock market.
 But not when interest rates rise fast.
 Bond market bubble in the making?

 Stock Market Turmoil This has been a challenging year for stock market investors.
 Year-to-date through the quarter ending September 30, 2015, the total U.S. stock market was down over 6% and emerging market stocks were down over 17%!
 The challenges stem from a myriad of problems centered on the global impact of slowing economic growth […]

 Stock market volatility this week was largely driven by fears of the impact to global markets from an economic slowdown in China.
 The Chinese economy is in the early stages of shifting from being manufacturing and exporting dependent to a consumer and service driven economy.
 This triggered the first stock market correction since 2011.
 A correction […]

 The beginning of a new school year is a good time to think about planning ahead for the costs of college for your children.
 Five key variables to consider in your analysis are: time horizon, cost assumptions, available resources, account structure, and investment strategy.
 A previous article, published for the October 2014 issue of Living at […]